mrsrmn/RedditEasy/README.md

 # RedditEasy

-RedditEasy is an API wrapper for the Reddit JSON API
+RedditEasy is an API wrapper for the Reddit JSON API with both normal and async options

 ## Install
 To install RedditEasy, do: